 #8.
 Steal A Famous Copywriting Swipe File And Write something similar for your brands

-I have tried it — unconsciously — for a Linkedin post, and the response was great.
+I have tried it — unconsciously — for a LinkedIn post, and the response was great.

 Head to Swipefile.com or swiped.co and pick a famous copywriting sample that did well back in the day.
 Let it inspire your next blog posts: